chrisoulam7947/github-tutorial/README.md

 # GitHub Tutorial
+Q
 _by Chrisoula Manguravdos_

 ---
 ## Git vs. GitHub
 **What is Git?**

-Git is version control and keeps a snapshot of your code In order to use Git you don't need Github

-**What is Github?***
+**What is Github?**

+GitHub is a coding platform for version control and collaboration.
+It lets you and others work together on projects.